TalmageWoodhouse/Startup/README.md

 sequenceDiagram
     actor You
     actor App
-    actor Otherplayer
+    actor OtherUser
-    You ->> App: Move
+    You ->> App: Add Habit
-    App -->> You: Update tiles and score
+    App -->> You: Update habit list
-    You ->> App: Bad move
+    You ->> App: check off habit
-    App -->> You: End game, update highscore if necessary App -->> You: Update highscores
+    App -->> You: move habit to done list, update streaks App -->> OtherUser: Update streaks
-    App -->> Otherplayer: Update highscores

 ```

 ### Key features

 - Secure login over HTTPS
-- Highscore displayed and saved for each time you play
+- Streak displayed and saved for each time you use
-- Total score displayed in realtime
+- Total streak displayed in realtime for your friends to see
 - Display of board and numbers
-- Automatic addition of variables when combined
+- Ability to connect with friends and keep each other accountable
-- Display of numbers sliding to different positions
+- Display of tiles changing positions and updating.

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Structure the basic layout of the webpage and game including the main gameboard, buttons, and score displays
+- **HTML** - Structure the basic layout of the webpage and including the main dashboard, buttons, and streak displays
-- **CSS** - Application styling such as colors and shape of number tiles, board layout, animations for tile movement and merging, and other styling for compatability with different devices.
+- **CSS** - Application styling such as colors and shape of number tiles, board layout, animations for tile movement, and other styling for compatability with different devices.
 - **React** - Interactive user interface.
-Handle the game state, manage tile movements and merges, update scores, and start new game.
+Handle the tile state, update streaks, and add new tiles.
-- **Service** - Implement games core logic such as moving tiles, merging tiles, checking game over conditions, and calculating scores, getting images from another api.
+- **Service** - Implement tracker core logic such as adding and updating tiles, checking dashboard conditions, calculating streaks.
-- **DB/Login** - Save data of user logins and highscores in database.
+- **DB/Login** - Save data of user logins, streaks, and track days habits were completed in database.
-- **WebSocket** - Highscores are saved for everyone to see, live leaderboard.
+- **WebSocket** - Streaks are saved for friends to see.

 ## 🚀 AWS deliverable